 - When: Monday - Friday 9 am - 12 pm and 1 pm - 4 pm by appointment.
 Schedule an appointment by requesting an appointment through the Patient Portal or call 919-966-2281.

 - Cost: The costs of diagnostic testing is covered by most health insurance plans.
+Costs may be lower at Campus Health than other testing locations because the visit portion of charges has already been paid through your health fees.

 - How: Diagnostic testing is offered by nasal swab testing.